Particular/docs.particular.net/servicecontrol/servicecontrol-in-practice.md

 ## Hardware & installation considerations:

-Read our [general hardware recommendations](/servicecontrol/servicecontrol-instances/hardware.md) for more details.
+Read the [general hardware recommendations](/servicecontrol/servicecontrol-instances/hardware.md) for more details.

 In addition: